-This course introduces students to the theories, application, and skills development aspects of Training and Development.
+This course introduces students to the theories, application, and skills development aspects of training and development.
 Students will learn how to assess training needs, design, and develop training materials, implement, and evaluate a training program from concept to application.
 In this regard, all concepts of training, including total needs' assessment, employees and trainees' learning motivation, knowledge transfer theories as well as training evaluation methods will be covered.
-Furthermore, the course provides a deep understanding of how Training and Development is integrated into the overall organizational strategy.
-Finally, students will develop their training abilities and skills by preparing and delivering short presentations and working on small projects to apply the basic theories related to the topic, Business majors only, Prerequisites: MNGT 215 and ENGL 204.
+Furthermore, the course provides a deep understanding of how training and development is integrated into the overall organizational strategy.
+Finally, students will develop their training abilities and skills by preparing and delivering short presentations and working on small projects to apply the basic theories related to the topic.
+Business majors only.
+Prerequisites: MNGT 215 and ENGL 204 or ENGL 206.